ingcloud-fr/cks-labs/cks/INT-Secure_docker_daemon_with_tls/README.txt

 ✅ Expected result:
 - Docker must listen only on `tcp://0.0.0.0:2376` with TLS.
-- Port 2375 must not be open or accessible.
+- Port 2375 must *NOT* be open or accessible.
 - Docker must still be operational locally via `/var/run/docker.sock`.

 🧹 A `reset.sh` script is available to restore the default configuration.